hafele/website/navigating_politics.md

 	1. Be aware of other voter requirements
 		- e.g. is an ID required?
   1. Make a plan
-    - Schedule work/school time off to vote (if necessary)
+    	1. Schedule work/school time off to vote
 1. Research the candidates and ballot initiatives
 	 1. Research candidates and initiatives early
 	 1. Which candidate has views that most closely mirror mine?